logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/car-rental-mobile/testing-car-rental-on-the-android-platform/car-rental-android-configuration/installing-re-signed-car-rental-application.md

     An Android Instrumentation Tool dialog box appears displaying the list of connected devices in the **Devices** panel.

-4. If you have more than one device connected, click, on the **Devices** panel, the device into which you want to install the re-signed application file.
+4.  **Optional:** If you have more than one device connected, click, on the **Devices** panel, the device into which you want to install the re-signed application file.

 5. On the Android Instrumentation Tool dialog box, click the **Install more** button.